rbind/apreshill/content/post/2020-06-09-hugodown/index.markdown

 For any website-builder, getting up and running with all the moving parts (RStudio, GitHub, Hugo, Netlify) can take a few tries.
 In this post, I'm passing along what works for me, and the workflow that I use when I teach Hugo website development.
 Everyone's mileage may vary, though, depending on your operating system and your approach.

 For this blog post, I'm assuming you have basic familiarity with R, RStudio, & GitHub.
-If that is not you, you may want to work through [Happy Git with R](http://happygitwithr.com) by Jenny Bryan et al. first, then coming back here when you are ready.
+If that is not you, you will need to work through [Happy Git with R](http://happygitwithr.com) by Jenny Bryan et al. first, then come back here when you are ready.

+Since hugodown is currently only available on GitHub, you'll need to also setup a [GitHub Personal Access Token](https://happygitwithr.com/github-pat.html) to install it.

 In my original 2017 post, I mentioned that at that time, I was a new mom, and just in the process of writing all that up, I filled up my tea mug twice with ice cold water, and filled my water bottle with scalding hot water.
 This time around isn't too different!
 Fast forward 3 years: it is 2020, there is a global pandemic, I've been under stay-at-home orders with a toddler at home for months.
 So buckle up :cowboy: